-As with anything, use your best judgement and err on the side of caution when charging your tenants for repairs.
+As with anything, use your best judgment and err on the side of caution when charging your tenants for repairs.

 How to Protect Yourself

-There are a variety of ways a landlord and a tenant can avoid a dispute which might potentially end up in small claims court.
+There are various ways a landlord and a tenant can avoid a dispute that might end up in small claims court.

 As a Landlord